 We live in nearby Winchester, Stephens City, Boyce, and Berryville, as well as in cities farther up and down the Valley — south from Strasburg, Edinburg, Front Royal, and more in Virginia and north from Martinsburg, Charles Town, Hedgesville, and other towns in West Virginia.

 Our eclectic mix of people and backgrounds is what makes us different – and warm, friendly, and accepting of everyone.
 Non-Jewish spouses and significant others are welcomed, both in services and in synagogue life.

 As a small congregation, we value you, whatever your background.

-We are also new and improved, thanks to a number of renovations and security upgrades over the past few years that makes life at Beth El brighter, and most importantly, safer for everyone, thanks to our:
+We are also new and improved, thanks to a number of renovations and security upgrades over the past few years making life at Beth El brighter, and most importantly, safer for everyone, thanks to our: